Soundabout Inclusive Choir

 The choir meets at the North Oxford Association Community Centre.
 All abilities are welcome, and anyone can drop in – the choir is fully inclusive and accessible.
 It is directed by Sophia Nicholls Soundabout Programme Manager – whose son Matthew lives with a profound learning disability, supported by Steph.
 Pianist and choir team member Martin Pichettet

-If you are a parent or carer, living with a learning disability yourself, or are a singer who would be interested in getting involved, please email firstname.lastname@example.org to register your interest or just turn up on the day.
+If you are a parent or carer, living with a learning disability yourself, or are a singer who would be interested in getting involved, please email email@example.com to register your interest or just turn up on the day.
 Dates of the sessions can be found here.
+Or download a poster with all this year’s dates on it here.
 It’s free to attend with the option of making a suggested £5 donation.

 This exciting new initiative has been made possible thanks to the support of staff, parents and pupils of Christ Church Cathedral school, who are raising funds for Soundabout across 2018/2019.
 The Inclusive choir’s inaugural performance took place at the Christ Church Cathedral as part the evening of chamber music concert organised by the Christ Church Cathedral school.
 Performance by the Choir, Derek Paravacini, students from the Christ Church College and Christ Church Cathedral School resulted in rapturous applause from the audience.